 STWAVE has two modes available, half-plane and full-plane.
 Half-plane mode allows wave energy to propagate only from the offshore towards the nearshore (\pm 87.50 from the x-axis of the grid).
 STWAVE half-plane grids are typically aligned with the dominant wave direction, since all waves traveling in the negative x-direction, such as those generated by offshore-blowing winds, are neglected in half-plane simulations.
 Full-plane mode allows wave generation and transformation in all directions.
 Due to the large number of storm simulations and possible variations in the dominant wave direction, all simulations used the full-plane mode of STWAVE.

 Figure 23.
-Maps showing the STWAVE grid boundaries in relation to the WAM boundary (a) and a close-up view along the Texas/Louisiana coastline with color contours of bathymetry (positive values) and topography (negative values) given in units of meters relative to NAVD88 in (b).
+Maps showing the STWAVE grid boundaries in relation to the WAM boundary (a) and a close-up view along the Texas/Louisiana coastline with color contours of bathymetry/topography in (b).